 The "activity approach" represents the intensity of the issuer independently from the financial institution.
-It is primarily used as a metric to assess an issuer's perfor-
+It is primarily used as a metric to assess an issuer's performance and compare it with its peers: the impact figures are divided by a metric representing the economic activity over a period.